Skip to main content

 Should I manage the property myself or hire a property manager?
 Managing yourself saves 8–10% of rent but costs significant time: tenant screening, maintenance calls, rent collection, legal compliance.
 If you own 1–2 local properties and have the time, self-management makes sense.
 At 3+ properties or if the property is out of state, hire a manager.

-How does depreciation affect my taxes on rental income?
 Residential rental property is depreciated over 27.5 years.
 On a $350,000 property (land excluded), you can deduct roughly $10,000–$11,000 per year in depreciation.
 This often creates a paper loss that offsets the rental income for tax purposes, even though you collected positive cash flow.
 It is one of the biggest tax advantages of real estate investing.

 One money insight per week.

-Calculator deep-dives, rate alerts, and strategies that actually work.
+Calculator deep-dives, rate alerts, and financial analysis written for real decisions.
 Unsubscribe anytime.

 1 email/week.
 No spam.
 Unsubscribe in one click.

 Stop estimating.
-Plug in your real numbers and see exactly where you stand.
-Free, instant, no signup.
+Plug in your numbers and get a precise answer in seconds.
+Free, no signup required.